jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 ### Hardware

 The vehicle hardware is designed to support advanced AI in mind.
 Space is left for users to install a Jetson AGX Orin computer or a gaming laptop.
 Mounting slots and holes are available on the top board for users to install additional sensors.
-The vehicle is equipped with a 19v inverter and a 110v inverter, both at 400W rating to power the sensors and computers.
+The vehicle is equipped with a 19v power regulator and a 110v power inverter, both at 400W rating to power the sensors and computers.
 A wireless HDMI module transmits HDMI signals to a control station, allowing users to work with the vehicle as a desktop computer - the computer moves around in the environment and communicates with the control station wirelessly.

-We supply two types of wheels to use with the vehicle.
-On indoor carpet, please use the Mecanum wheels.
-On indoor hard floor and outdoors, we recommend switching to the standard wheels.
+The vehicle is compatible with two types of wheels with Mecanum wheels as the default setup.
+The Mecanum wheels work best on indoor carpet.
+On indoor hard floor and outdoors, users can optionally use standard wheels.

 <p align="center">
   <img src="img/all_items.jpg" alt="All Items" width="48%"/>